SynPmk/Quantum_Computation_and_Optimization/README.md

 It has been developed as part of my independent learning journey in quantum methodologies.

-Tools used : Python(Matplotlib and Qiskit), Google Colab
+Tools used : Python(Matplotlib and Qiskit), Google Colab.

+The project follows these steps:

+1. Define a classical query model.
+2. Implement quantum style search logic.
+3. Compare query complexities and performance between classical and quantum approaches.
+4. Generate circuit representation.
+5. Generate a well defined technical report.

+Author : Sayan Pramanik.

 # Quantum Solver Project